Understanding Herbal Preparations: Poultice

 What is an Herbal Poultice?

-Most likely you know what an herbal tea is.
-Since you’re reading our blog, you also most likely know what an herbal glycerite is (if not, don’t worry- we’ll get to it!)
-The word “poultice” may be a new to you.
-It’s a unique herbal preparation in that it is one used topically, not internally as with most herbs.
+Most likely, you know what an herbal tea is.
+Since you’re reading our blog, you also most likely know what an herbal glycerite is (if not, the products we sell are glycerites).
+The word “poultice” may be new to you.
+It’s a unique herbal preparation in that it is one used topically, not internally, as with most herbs.

-A poultice can be made from herbs only.
+A poultice can be made only from herbs.
 It can also be made from activated charcoal, salts, clay, or other materials.
-Onion and garlic are often used as a poultice as well.
+Onion and garlic are often used as a poultice.
 In survival situations, or even in the backyard, a poultice is often made from common weeds such as plantain.
-Sometimes the weed is quickly mashed up with some water and applied to the area (or even chewed).
-The desired poultice components are mixed together and placed in a cloth.
-This cloth is them used topically.
+The plant is mashed up with some water and applied to the area (or even chewed).
+The desired poultice components are mixed and placed in a cloth.
+This cloth is then used topically.
 Sometimes the poultice is applied directly to the skin and covered with cloth or even a thin layer of plastic.

 How is a Poultice Used?

-A poultice may be used short-term or long term.
+A poultice may be used for short- or long-term use.
 For long-term use, the poultice is often gently warmed first.
 It will then be covered with fabric and often plastic wrap.
 Covering the poultice helps it maintain its heat and hold onto body heat.
-The poultice will then be changed out every few hours- sometimes even overnight.
-A short-term poultice may also be covered up.
+The poultice is then changed out every few hours or left on overnight.

 • Bites